Understanding PPD in Adoptive Parents

 Many people are unaware of the likeliness of postpartum depression in adoptive parents.
 Therefore, it is largely unrecognized and underdiagnosed condition.

 If you suspect that you are struggling with post-adoption depression, it is important to get clear on your symptoms.
 Then, you can visit a physician, explain your symptoms, and be assessed for post-adoption depression.

 Many doctors will look at these symptoms and use a depression screening questionnaire.
 This method ensures you can receive treatment immediately instead of waiting until things worsen.

 You do not need to suffer in silence.
 Seeking help from a physician or mental health professional is imperative for your personal health and the health of your child.

 Treatment for post-adoption depression is similar to any other kind of postpartum depression treatment.
 A combination of medication, such as antidepressants and therapy, will help ease the symptoms of postpartum depression in adoptive parents.

 Additional treatments may include counseling, support groups, or online forums.
 These options help you to connect with other adoptive parents going through similar experiences.
 Work with your doctor and mental health care provider to develop a long-term post-adoption depression treatment plan.

 Self-Help for Postpartum Depression in Adoptive Parents

 Being an adoptive parent is challenging.
 You are not alone in your struggles.
-As you put your own health first, you ensure that you are receiving appropriate treatment for your post-adoption depression symptoms.
+As you put your health first, ensure that you receive appropriate treatment for your post-adoption depression symptoms.